 - Describes the home’s suitability for certain groups (i.e. kids, family reunions, couples)

-5. Not maxing out the number of photos
+5. Failing to max out the allowable number of photos

 Always use the maximum number of photos permitted at your listing level.
 Every photo should have a specific caption.
-The first photo is typically used as the thumbnail and should be unique and exceptional.
-Pictures should not include a logo or watermark.
+Don’t forget to include exterior photos and photos of charming areas of your property that guests might love.
+The first photo is typically used as the thumbnail, which means it should be clear, unique and exceptional.

-6. Showing rates for less than 1 calendar year
+6. Showing rates for less than 9 months

-An exhaustive list of amenities, property attributes and local attractions should be provided, including:
+An exhaustive list of amenities and property attributes should be provided in your listing, including: